-This post describes steps one can take to enable or disable keyboard cursor blinking in Ubuntu Linux.
+This post describes steps to enable or disable the keyboard cursor blinking in Ubuntu Linux.

 In Ubuntu Linux, if you find it difficult to see the keyboard cursor in a text field, you can make it blink to make it easier to locate.

-There are some people with poor vision which makes it difficult to view small text or locate the cursor on their screen.
+Some people have poor vision, making it difficult to view small text or locate the cursor on their screen.

-For these people, enabling keyboard cursor blinking can help.
+For these people, enabling the keyboard cursor to blink can help.

 How to turn on or off cursor blinking in Ubuntu Linux